Intermediate Ice Climbing Course in the Canadian Rockies

 Transportation

-To keep prices down participants are responsible for their own transport to Canmore and during the program.
+To help keep prices affordable, participants are responsible for their own transportation, as well as providing transportation for their guide during the program.
 Canmore is a 1 hour (100km) drive west of Calgary.

 If you are flying from afar for the program we suggest that you rent a car for your visit.
 In addition to getting you to the climbing locations, it will allow you to explore our region a bit after program hours.
 For example, you can visit Banff and enjoy the hot pools and sample the numerous restaurants.